hamlet-io/executor-cookiecutter/products/django-cookiecutter/{{cookiecutter.product_name}}/README.md

     if EC2_PRIVATE_IP:
         ALLOWED_HOSTS.append(EC2_PRIVATE_IP)

-    # So that the healthcheck works without being redirect to https
+    # So that the healthcheck works without being redirected to https
     SECURE_REDIRECT_EXEMPT = [
-        r'^healthcheck'
+        r'^{{ cookiecutter.loadbalancer_healthcheck_path if cookiecutter.loadbalancer_healthcheck_path | first != "/" else cookiecutter.loadbalancer_healthcheck_path|replace("/", "", 1) }}'
     ]
     ```

+  - Add a healthcheck route service.
+    The healthcheck page is called every 30 seconds by the AWS load balancer using a GET request.
+When healthy the site needs to respond with the a status code of `{{loadbalancer_healthcheck_healthy_responsecode}}` within 29 seconds.
+We recommend adding some checks for backend services and app functionality if possible.
+This healthcheck is used to decide if the container is performing as it should if the healthcheck fails twice the container will be replaced with a new one

 ### CMDB Changes

 These steps should be completed once you have deployed the baseline and cmk components for your environment using CodeOnTap

 - [ ] Generate and encrypt `DJANGO_SECRET_KEY` in credentials.json in `infrastructure/operations/{{cookiecutter.environment_name}}/{{cookiecutter.segment_name}}/application-app-www/credentials.json`
 - [ ] Generate and encrypt `CELERY_FLOWER_PASSWORD` in `infrastructure/operations/{{cookiecutter.environment_name}}/{{cookiecutter.segment_name}}/www-v1-flower/credentials.json`